akarshit-1609/Servo_Motor_Control_via_Web_Interface_with_ESP32/readme.md

 ## Notes

-- Adjust `servoPin` if you connect the servo to a different GPIO.
+- Adjust `servo_pin` if you connect the servo to a different GPIO.
 - Ensure your servo power supply can handle the current draw.
 - You can expand the web interface for additional features.